London's transport at war

 Women played a larger role during the Second World War, replacing male staff who had joined the armed forces.
 They also did war work in LT factories.

 Amazingly, the Tube was able to keep running throughout the war, despite providing a nightly underground home for thousands of Londoners during the Blitz.

-There are 113 objects in the London's transport at war gallery.
-Select a section below to refine the objects or choose an object below to browse through the museum
+There are 113 objects to view in the London's transport at war gallery.
+Select a section below, one of the four chosen objects or show all objects from this gallery